Ricci flow on surfaces with conical singularities, II: Linear parabolic equation and maximum principle

 The following is almost Theorem 3.1 in \cite{mine}.
-The difference is that we have an extra $b(x,t)u$ term in our equation, which does not affect the proof so that the proof in \cite{mine} works here with almost no modification. \begin{lem} If $a,b,f\in \mathcal P^{0,\alpha,T}$ and $u_0\in \mathcal E^{2,\alpha}$, then there exists a solution $u$ to equation (\ref{eqn:one}) with initial value $u_0$ such that
+The difference is that we have an extra $b(x,t)u$ term in our equation, which does not affect the proof so that the proof in \cite{mine} works here with almost no modification. {We refer to Section 5 of \cite{JL} and Section 3 of \cite{MRS} for similar Schauder type estimates.} \begin{lem} If $a,b,f\in \mathcal P^{0,\alpha,T}$ and $u_0\in \mathcal E^{2,\alpha}$, then there exists a solution $u$ to equation (\ref{eqn:one}) with initial value $u_0$ such that

 where $C$ depends on $T$ and the $\mathcal P^{0,\alpha,T}$ norm of $a,b,f$ and the $\mathcal E^{2,\alpha}$ norm of $u_0$. \end{lem}

 \begin{rem} In fact, $C$ depends on $\max(T,1)$ instead of $T$.
 It follows from the $C^0$ estimate in the proof.
 We shall need this fact later. \end{rem}